lls96/CollegeSalaries_DataScienceProj/README.md

 ## My parts of the Project
 - Data preprocessing: Merging datasets and cleaning the resulting dataset
-- Created Visualisation 2 (map)
+- Created The Map Visualization
-- Wrote the rationale for Visualization 2
+- Wrote the design rationale for Map graph

 ## Screenshots of Visualizations